mvanbrab/water-level/README.md

 This project actually has a predecessor.
 Enjoy reading about it in this [bit of history](doc/history.md).

+Please note: before enthusiastically starting to rebuild this project, check below to see if there are any [current issues](#current-issues).
 # The transmitter
 The first piece of hardware is a transmitter.
 It measures the water level with a waterproof ultrasonic sensor and sends the measurement result as a JSON object via RS232 to a possibly connected receiver.